teamraysnitjsr/Rays-Website/README.md

 - [ ] Only use images/content that are available for free and don't need any special license.

-- [ ] Last but not the least, use your imagination to build the coolest app you can think of ! :heart_eyes_cat: :fire: :fire:
+- [ ] Last but not the least, use your imagination to build the coolest app you can think of !

 ## Setting up the project

 1. Clone the repository on your local machine (cloning might take some time).
 2. Run npm install.
+3. Once installation is complete run npm start.

 ## How to Contribute